spacetelescope/jwst_validation_notebooks/README.md

 regularly.
 For commands on how to execute the cells look at the [Jupyter Notebook](https://jupyter-notebook.readthedocs.io/en/stable/) documentaion.
 Here is a useful [cheat sheet](https://cheatography.com/weidadeyue/cheat-sheets/jupyter-notebook/pdf_bw/) with shortcuts and commands.

 ### Running Notebooks with nbpages ###
-First make sure you are in the `jwst-validation-notebooks` repository and execute the following commands:
+First make sure you are in the `jwst_validation_notebooks` repository and execute the following commands:

     pip install nbpages
     python convert.py